 ACAPS - NPM ANALYSIS HUB

 Health: The extreme population density of the refugee camps, poor hygiene, insufficient health facilities, and inability to self-isolate means the risk of infection within the camps is high.
-The pre-existing prevalence of Acute Respiratory Infection (ARI) suggests that the environment is conducive to the spread of COVID-19, as other respiratory diseases transmit much like COVID-19 (WHO 01/20).
-According to Early Warning Alert and Response System (EWARS) there have already been 174,128 reported cases of Acute Respiratory Infection (ARI) since January 2020 (WHO 03/20).
+The pre-existing prevalence of Acute Respiratory Infection (ARI) suggests that the environment is conducive to the spread of COVID-19, as other respiratory diseases transmit much like COVID-19.
+According to Early Warning Alert and Response System (EWARS) there were 577,355 reported cases of Acute Respiratory Infection (ARI) in 2020. ?

 Access to livelihoods and employment: The disruption to local markets and income generating activities has further decreased Rohingya refugees’ ability to meet their daily needs.
 Many report an inability to participant in humanitarian-led income generating activities, including Rohingya volunteers within NGOs and cash for work programs, as severely impacting their ability to meet basic needs.
 The host community also reported concerns over the lack of movement and inability to earn an income given the recent changes in humanitarian programming and the nation-wide COVID-19 containment measures enforced by the Government that closed markets.
 See COVID-19 Explained Edition 5